byu-cpe/ComputingBootCamp/website/_selfpaced/14a_pythonEnvs.md

 ## Venv
 +: Uses built-in python functionality exclusively.

 -: Requires installing python distributions into the system directories using `sudo apt install`.

 -: Only manages python packages

 +/-: Can put virtual environment into any directory

 ## Conda
--: Requires installing external software
+-: Requires installing external software using `wget`

 +: Everything (conda itself, python distributions, python packages) is installed into user directories - nothing placed into system directories - no need to use `sudo`

++: Installing a new version of python, creating an environment that uses that, and installing initial packages is a one-liner.

 +/-: Puts virtual envronments into standard shared place and so can provide environment management commands